Discover the career path of Maria Shriver, from the first major opportunity to industry-changing achievements.

 In March 2010, Maria Shriver held a three-day Community Resources Fair in Fresno and Los Angeles through WE Connect.

-In 2010, The Women's Conference attracted more than 30,000 attendees and 150 world opinion leaders over three full days.
+In 2010, The Women's Conference, led by Maria Shriver, attracted more than 30,000 attendees and 150 world opinion leaders.

-On April 30, 2013, NBC announced that Maria Shriver would rejoin the network as a special anchor.
+On April 30, 2013, NBC announced that Maria Shriver would rejoin the network as a special anchor, focusing on issues surrounding the shifting roles of women in American life.

-On October 18, 2013, Maria Shriver returned to the anchor desk on "Today", filling-in for Savannah Guthrie.
+On October 18, 2013, Maria Shriver returned to the anchor desk on Today, filling in for Savannah Guthrie, for the first time since 1998.

-In 2014, Maria Shriver published "The Shriver Report: A Woman's Nation Pushes Back from the Brink", which focuses on women and their children in poverty.
+In 2014, Maria Shriver published "The Shriver Report: A Woman's Nation Pushes Back from the Brink", a report about women and their children in poverty.

-In 2016, Maria Shriver published the coloring book "Color Your Mind", a coloring book for people with Alzheimer's.
+In 2016, Maria Shriver published "Color Your Mind", a coloring book for people with Alzheimer's.

 In 2018, Maria Shriver and her daughter, Christina Schwarzenegger, were co-executive producers of "Take Your Pills", an hour-long documentary on psychostimulant medications.